Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 Through Dovetail Joint Drawer

 Making dovetails is a rewarding process.
-But, as with any fine woodworking process, it is time consuming.
+But, as with any delicate woodworking process, it is time-consuming.

 Which makes the first step in using a dovetail jig PATIENCE.